SmilingWayne/me/docs/Literature/Literacy/Western_humanist/ClassOne.md

 - Research topics: Will give us topics.
 Watch announcements!!! pedagodgy square

 - 1914 —— 1930

 - New crticism: USA
-- Formalism: no united doctrine / a diverse movement ,  no consensus,
+- Formalism: no united doctrine / a diverse movement,  no consensus,
 - Two cradles: St. Peterburg and Moscow;
 - Analyze literature in scientific way ?
 A scientific method; Function of literary strategies